awsdocs/aws-lambda-developer-guide/doc_source/powershell-package.md

 + **New\-AWSPowerShellLambda** – Creates an initial PowerShell script based on a template\.
 + **Publish\-AWSPowerShellLambda** – Publishes a given PowerShell script to Lambda\.
 + **New\-AWSPowerShellLambdaPackage** – Creates a Lambda deployment package that you can use in a CI/CD system for deployment\.

+## Sample applications<a name="powershell-package-libraries"></a>

+Lambda provides the following sample applications for the PowerShell runtime:

+**Sample Lambda applications in PowerShell**
++ [blank\-powershell](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/blank-powershell) – A PowerShell function that shows the use of logging, environment variables, and the AWS SDK\.

+## Creating the Lambda function<a name="powershell-package-create"></a>

 To get started writing and invoking a PowerShell script with Lambda, you can use the `New-AWSPowerShellLambda` cmdlet to create a starter script based on a template\.
 You can use the `Publish-AWSPowerShellLambda` cmdlet to deploy your script to Lambda\.
 Then you can test your script either through the command line or the Lambda console\.